-For the larger vehicles in the Mining Series, Manitou and Brigade Electronics have designed an ad hoc solution that guarantees a full view of the vehicle and its load.
-Specifically, the MHT10230 vehicles are fitted with a VBV-320C video camera in addition to Backeye®360 so that the surrounding area – including the area beyond the load – can be viewed even more accurately.
+For the larger vehicles in the Mining Series, Manitou and Brigade Electronics have designed a solution that guarantees a full view of the vehicle and its load.
+Specifically, the MHT10230 vehicles are fitted with a VBV-320C video camera in addition to Backeye®360 so that the surrounding area, including the area beyond the load, can be viewed even more easily.

-VBV-320C is a flush mount eyeball camera for normal viewing with a lens that can rotate 180°.
-It is robust and suited to work in extreme conditions: it has 5 infrared LEDs – crucial in poor light conditions – and can function at temperatures ranging from -30° C to +70° C; it can withstand mechanical vibrations up to 8.5 G, and shocks up to 51 G. It is paired with a DW-1000-TX transmitter and a DW-1000-RX receiver, both powered by the vehicle, to enable viewing on the cabin monitor.
-The equipment is wireless meaning that cables are not required: this is particularly beneficial in vehicles where routing cables is problematic and where, as a consequence, cables are prone to damage.
+VBV-320C is a flush mount eyeball camera.
+It is robust and suited to work in extreme conditions: it has 5 infrared LEDs – crucial in poor light conditions – and can function at temperatures ranging from -30° C to +70° C; it can withstand mechanical vibrations up to 8.5 G, and shocks up to 51 G. It is connected wirelessly with a DW-1000-TX transmitter and a DW-1000-RX receiver, both powered by the vehicle, to enable viewing on the cabin monitor without the need for cables: this is particularly beneficial to vehicles where routing cables is problematic and are where the cables are prone to damage.

-The images from Backeye®360 and from VBV-320C are sent to a 7 inch screen in the cabin – a Brigade VBV-770M.
-This is solid and resilient and has a battery life of 20,000 hours.
-The screen can be split to give up to four images and is anti-glare, high definition and well illuminated.
+The images from the Backeye®360 and the VBV-320C are sent to a 7 inch screen in the cabin – a Brigade VBV-770HM.
+The screen can be split to show up to four images in high definition.
 It has a lock button to prevent tampering and the menu is simple and user-friendly.